 is a doctor registered with the Medical Board of Australia, through the Registers of Practitioners, Australian Health Practitioner Regulation Agency (AHPRA).

 Qualified Health Practitioner

 is a health professional with the relevant skills and knowledge to assess, plan and evaluate care.
-This can be the student’s treating medical practitioner/team or State Schools Registered Nurse.
+This can be the student’s treating medical practitioner/team, State Schools Registered Nurse or speech-language pathologist.
 Qualified Health Practitioners are registered with AHPRA or eligible for membership in the relevant national professional body.

 is a measure or action (or a group of measures or actions) taken by an education provider that has the effect of assisting a student with a disability to participate in education on the same basis as a student without a disability, and includes an aid, a facility, or a service that the student requires because of his or her disability (Ref: Section 3.3 in the Disability Standards for Education 2005 at http://docs.education.gov.au/node/16354)

 is where a student requires routine/daily health procedures, infrequent emergency needs/procedures or has a medical status which may require an emergency response to a potential life-threatening crisis.
 The health conditions associated with a specialised health need may include asthma, diabetes, severe allergy or anaphylaxis, epilepsy, cystic fibrosis, dysphagia (swallowing difficulties), continence management (bladder and bowel), rare genetic disorders or other health needs requiring health plans.